DobilasJaunius/Authentification/README.md

 # Authentication

-User authentication using MangoDB folowed by Net Ninja tutorial.
+User authentication website using MangoDB and Node.js folowed by Net Ninja tutorial.